 Developing an energy system that can provide reliable electricity, sustainably and at sufficient levels to the entire population is an ongoing challenge.
-Poor, but fast growing countries have traditionally invested increasingly in coal use, and recent investment patterns of sub-Saharan African countries follow this trend.
+Poor, but fast growing countries have traditionally invested increasingly in coal use (Steckel et al. 2015), and recent investment patterns of sub-Saharan African countries follow this trend (Shearer et al. 2016, Steckel et al. 2017).
 Given that sub-Saharan African countries face massive investment needs in power generation capacity in the near future, covering a large share of this demand with fossil fuels, such as coal, will lead to severe lock-in effects that can endanger ambitious international climate targets or run the risk of being stranded.
-In the absence of climate policy, (continental) Africa's emissions will increase 7 to 15 times by 2100, accounting for 3-23% of global emissions.
+In the absence of climate policy, (continental) Africa's emissions will increase 7 to 15 times by 2100, accounting for 3-23% of global emissions (Lucas et al. 2015; Calvin et al. 2016).